-Motorbiking driving can be an exciting experience but can be dangerous in mountainous areas.
-Tip is to drive slow and obey the traffic rules.
+- Motorbiking driving can be an exciting experience but can be dangerous in mountainous areas.
+The tip is to drive slow and obey the traffic rules.

-To avoid infectious diseases like dengue fever, prepare yourself with long-sleeved shirts, pants, and protect yourself with a 10 to 30 percent concentration of DEET.
+- To avoid infectious diseases like dengue fever, prepare yourself with long-sleeved shirts, and pants, and protect yourself with a 10 to 30 percent concentration of DEET.

-Riding motorbikes to mountainous areas with no experience: riding motorbikes in Vietnam is a fun experience and worth trying at least once.
-Even you’re inexperienced, you can learn to drive a scooter around the cities pretty quick.
-However, riding on national highway and on mountainous roads are a totally different story which is not for novices.
+- Riding motorbikes to mountainous areas with no experience: riding motorbikes in Vietnam is a fun experience and worth trying at least once.
+Even if you’re inexperienced, you can learn to drive a scooter around the cities pretty quickly.
+However, riding on the national highway and on mountainous roads is a totally different story which is not for novices.
 So we recommended you to ride behind the back of someone who is experienced with great knowledge of the roads’ condition and routes.

-Visit too many places in a short period of time: It’s a not wise to visit too many places in Vietnam in a short period of time in your first time travel to Vietnam.
-We recommend you to travel Vietnam in depth and to discover not only Vietnam’s nature but also the culture and people.
+- Visit too many places in a short period of time: It’s not wise to visit too many places in Vietnam in a short period of time on your first time travel to Vietnam.
+We recommend you to travel to Vietnam in-depth and to discover not only Vietnam’s nature but also the culture and people.

 How to choose the Best Tours for your First Time in Vietnam

 Steps to choose your best Vietnam Tours for the first time in the country:

 Step 1.
 If you don’t have any idea of where to go and what to expect in Vietnam, just simply talk with our travel consultant who will sort things out for you and automatically choose what is the best for a first-time traveler.

 Step 2.
 If you do have an itinerary in mind and your specific interest in what to enjoy on your tour, just fill out we customize the form and send it to our tour consultant.
 They will get back to you with the most sensible plan and quotation just as you desired.